madnight/blog/source/_drafts/coq-tutorial.md

      sudo pacman -S coq
      {% endvimhl %}

-# Writing a Simple Proof with Coqtop
+# Writing a Simple Proof in Coq

 <!-- If you wish to paste or write a proof without utilizing an interactive REPL, you can insert your code into a file, such as `hello_world.v`, and execute it using the command `coqc hello_world.v`.
 If your proofs are accurate, this command will exit with 0; otherwise, it will provide an error explaining why the proof is not yet complete. -->